jmalloc/echo-server/README.md

 ## Behavior

-- Any messages sent from a websocket client are echoed as a websocket message
+- Any messages sent from a websocket client are echoed as a websocket message.
-- Visit `/.ws` in a browser for a basic UI to connect and send websocket messages
+- Visit `/.ws` in a browser for a basic UI to connect and send websocket messages.
-- Request `/.sse` to receive the echo response via server-sent events
+- Request `/.sse` to receive the echo response via server-sent events.
-- Request any other URL to receive the echo response in plain text
+- Request any other URL to receive the echo response in plain text.

 ## Configuration

-- The `PORT` environment variable sets the server port, which defaults to `8080`
+- The `PORT` environment variable sets the server port, which defaults to `8080`.
-- Set the `LOG_HTTP_BODY` environment variable to dump request bodies to `STDOUT`
+- Set the `LOG_HTTP_BODY` environment variable to dump request bodies to `STDOUT`.
-- Set the `LOG_HTTP_HEADERS` environment variable to dump request headers to `STDOUT`
+- Set the `LOG_HTTP_HEADERS` environment variable to dump request headers to `STDOUT`.
+- Set the `SEND_SERVER_HOSTNAME` environment variable to `false` to prevent the server from responding with its hostname before echoing the request.
+The client may send the `X-Send-Server-Hostname` request header to `true` or `false` to override this server-wide setting on a per-request basis.

 ## Running the server